 Detailed Steps on a Baby Bird Rescue Mission

-To rescue a baby bird, you need to be sure that you can perform this task excellently.
+To rescue a baby bird, you need to check the status of the baby bird and be sure that you can perform this task excellently.
 There must be no doubt in your mind, because a creature’s life is at stake.

 Let’s discover the efficient steps in how you can achieve your goal.